carahsoft/Carahsoft.Calliope/README.md

 }
 ```

+### Commands

+In the above example, we sent the `CalliopeCmd.Quit` command when the user presses control + c.
+The `Quit` command is a special command that instructs the Calliope framework to cleanly exit and return the final state of the program as the return value of the `RunAsync` method.
+However, in practice commands are used for much more than just quitting your application.

+A `CalliopeCmd` is just an async function that returns a `CalliopeMsg`, i.e. a `Func<Task<CalliopeMsg>>`.
+The `CalliopeMsg` that is returned from the command is passed to the `Update` function upon completion of the command.
+It represents any I/O operations or long running tasks that your program might need to perform.
+This might include loading data from an API, interacting with the filesystem, or just initiating a delayed effect with `Task.Delay`.
+All I/O and long running operations should be performed within a `CalliopeCmd` to ensure the program remains responsive for the user.

+## Calliope ASCII Rendering

 ## Roadmap

+- [ ] Do things
+- [x] Do other things

 ### For SkiaSharp + single executable:
 If you are using the text-to-ascii functions and want to produce a single packaged executable file, you will need to add the following line to your .*proj file: